 Women’s Rolex Watches for Formal Attire

-For women interested in pairing a Rolex watch with formal attire, there are two general (and complete opposite) ways of going about it.
+For women interested in pairing a Rolex watch with formal attire, there are two general (and completely opposite) ways of going about it.
 The first is to go the ultra-traditional route and opt for a small and dainty model such as a vintage ladies’ cocktail watch that matches the rest of your jewelry.
 These models are essentially elegant cocktail bracelets that feature small timepieces built into them, so rather than standing out on their own, they effortlessly assume the role of small and understated accents that perfectly compliment the rest of your outfit.

 The other way of approaching it is to wear a large and bold statement piece, such as a solid gold sports watch like the Rolex Daytona, which will stand out by itself as a core piece of your jewelry for the evening.
 Matching the metal of your watch to the rest of your jewelry will help make for a cohesive overall look, and the relatively large size of the watch (especially when worn on a smaller wrist) will mean that it is immediately identifiable as a luxury timepiece, rather than just another elegant bracelet adorning your wrist.